br4chu/pig/README.md

-# package-info-generator
+# PIG
-Annotation processor that generates package-info.java for every package so programmer doesn't have to
+PIG, also known as Package Info Generator, is a Java annotation processor that generates package-info.java for every package in a project.

+This is currently a work in progress.